ARSadri/RobustGaussianFittingLibrary/README.md

 A Python wrapper is also provided.
 Tha wrapper will be looking for the .so shared library file.

 ## importable libraries ##
-* __RobustGausFitLibPy__: In this file, you can find the basic funciton of robust gaussian fitting which include:
+1-__RobustGausFitLibPy__: In this file, you can find the basic funciton of robust gaussian fitting which include:
 	* MSSEPy : Given set of residuals, it find the scale of a gaussian
 	* RobustSingleGaussianVecPy : Given a vector, it finds average and standard deviation of the gaussian.
 	* RobustSingleGaussianTensorPy : Given a tensor of size N_frames, N_rows, N_clms, it finds the gaussian mean and std for each pixel in N_rows and N_clms.